MYMN-IO/Mono-playMoney/README.md

 Copyright (c) 2012-2018, The CryptoNote developers, The Bytecoin developers, The Forknote developers
-Copyright (c) 2017-2018, The MonopolyMoney developers
+Copyright (c) 2017-2018, The Mono-play Money developers

-# MonopolyMoney
+# Mono-playMoney
 ## Daemon and CLI tools

 *The crypto game is just getting started.*

-MonopolyMoney (MYM) is a cryptocurrency based on CryptoNote.
+Mono-playMoney (MYM) is a cryptocurrency based on CryptoNote.

 **P2P Port:** 17236
 **RPC Port:** 18236